erinkelsey/microfrontend-saas-landingpage-react-vue/README.md

-# Microfrontend SAAS App Landing Page, Authentication and Dashboard
+# Microfrontend SaaS App Landing Page, Authentication and Dashboard

-A demo microfrontend SAAS app landing page, authentication and dashboard built with React, Vue and Webpack Module Federation using Run-Time Integration.
+A demo microfrontend SaaS app landing page, authentication and dashboard built with React, Vue and Webpack Module Federation using Run-Time Integration.

 NOTE: there is no backend or state for this app; it is just a demo of how to use microfrontends